-Wet Gardens – do you have a soggy bottom?
+Wet Garden – do you have a soggy bottom?

 Good garden design should always focus on ‘working with’ rather than ‘imposing on’ nature.
-If you have wet ground and boggy soil, before you embark on any measure to remedy soggy ground, you really need to identify the cause;
+If the ground in the garden drains poorly and stays waterlogged, identify the cause; before you start planting.

 Surface Run off: